 The highest party town in the Alps

 For a long time Val Thorens has been considered the poor cousin of its neighbours in upmarket Méribel and super expensive Courchevel but recent years have seen a transformation into a more mid-range resort.
-There are still the cheap and tiny apartments available but now there is a 5 star Hotel, some top quality chalets, upmarket self-catered apartments last year saw Club Med launch their newest village, called Sensations, right in the centre of town.
+There are still the cheap and tiny apartments available but now there are luxury hotels, top quality chalets, upmarket self-catered apartments and Club Med Val Thorens Sensations, right in the centre of town.
 It’s a great resort for early or late snow due to its height.

 The Folie Douce here is just above the town so everyone gets to do a short ski back down on wobbly legs.
 It’s smaller than the rest of the Folies as it was not built to purpose but a restaurant taken over.
 I think it has a charm which puts it among the finest après bars in the Tarentaise Vallée.